GekkeBoyJeff/FireworkCssOnly/README.md

 	--delay:.5s;
 }
 ```
+A nice use case for this is adding a fallback in advance.
+Every list item has a standard delay of zero seconds unless the delay variable has been set.

 **Unitless custom properties**
 '``Lea verou' has an article coverin this.
 You want to do this for changing the animation based on how long something takes.